kskavin3/poker-wallet-bot/README.md

 # poker-wallet-bot
-Telegram Bot to manage your crypto wallet for Poker
+Telegram Bot to manage your crypto wallet for Poker (Built on Tron)